getgauge/docs.gauge.org/writing-specifications.rst

 Components of a specification
 -----------------------------
-A specification comprises of different sections; some of which are mandatory and few are optional.
+A specification consists of different sections; some of which are mandatory and few are optional.
 The components of a spec are listed as follows:

 * Specification heading